-Compensation expense for equity based awards is recognized ratably over the vesting period of such awards, based upon the fair value of such awards at the grant date.
+Compensation expense for equity-based awards is recognized ratably over the vesting period of such awards, based upon the fair value of such awards at the grant date.
 With respect to awards granted in 2009 and prior years, the Company applied a zero forfeiture rate for these awards, as they were granted to a limited number of employees, and historical forfeitures have been minimal.
 Forfeitures, or an indication that forfeitures are expected to occur, may result in a revised forfeiture rate and would be accounted for prospectively as a change in estimate.

 During 2010, the Company granted certain restricted stock units ("RSUs") that vested after either two or four years of service and provided that certain criteria are met, which were based on a formula that included changes in the Company's closing stock price over a two- or four-year period and dividends declared on the Company's common stock during those periods.
 From 2011 through 2013, the Company granted certain RSUs that vested annually over a one or three-year period, provided that certain criteria are met, which are based on a formula tied to the Company's achievement of average total stockholder return during that three-year period.
-During 2014 and the first quarter of 2015, the Company made grants of RSUs certain of which cliff vest after a three-year period and certain of which cliff vest after a three-year period, subject to the achievement of certain performance criteria based on a formula tied to the Company's achievement of average total stockholder return during that three-year period.
+During 2014 and the first six months of 2015, the Company made grants of RSUs certain of which cliff vest after a three-year period, subject to the achievement of certain performance criteria based on a formula tied to the Company's achievement of average total stockholder return during that three-year period.
 The features in these awards related to the attainment of total stockholder return over a specified period constitute a "market condition" which impacts the amount of compensation expense recognized for these awards.
 Specifically, the uncertainty regarding the achievement of the market condition was reflected in the grant date fair valuation of the RSUs, which in addition to estimates regarding the amount of RSUs expected to be forfeited during the associated service period, determined the amount of compensation expense recognized.
 The amount of compensation expense recognized was not dependent on whether the market condition was or will be achieved, while differences in actual forfeiture experience relative to estimated forfeitures results in adjustments to the timing and amount of compensation expense recognized.

-The Company has awarded DERs that may be granted separately and/or in conjunction with other equity based awards.
-Compensation expense for separately awarded DERs is based on the grant date fair value of such awards and is recognized over the vesting period.
-Payments pursuant to these DERs are charged to stockholders' equity.
-Payments pursuant to DERs that are attached to equity based awards are charged to stockholders' equity to the extent that the attached equity awards are expected to vest.
-Compensation expense is recognized for payments made for DERs to the extent that the attached equity awards do not or are not expected to vest and grantees are not required to return payments of dividends or DERs to the Company.
+The Company has awarded dividend equivalents that may be granted as a separate instrument or may be a right associated with the grant of another equity-based award.
+Compensation expense for separately awarded dividend equivalents is based on the grant date fair value of such awards and is recognized over the vesting period.
+Payments pursuant to these dividend equivalents are charged to Stockholders' Equity.
+Payments pursuant to dividend equivalents that are attached to equity based awards are charged to Stockholders' Equity to the extent that the attached equity awards are expected to vest.
+Compensation expense is recognized for payments made for dividend equivalents to the extent that the attached equity awards do not or are not expected to vest and grantees are not required to return payments of dividends or dividend equivalents to the Company.
 (See Notes 2(m) and 15)